The Braille Bistro awards and recognition!

 A braille reference sheet provided by the MSU RCPD, as well as the typewriter layout showing how to emboss the letters.

 I began working on a rough prototype to be used for playtesting.
-The initial cards were simple: the name of the menu item in the chosen typeface, a graphic illustration of the menu item, and the menu item written in braille on a sticker that was made using a typewriter at the RCPD office.
+The initial cards were simple: the name of the menu item, a graphic illustration of the menu item, and the menu item written in braille on a sticker that was made using a typewriter at the RCPD office.

 Duolingo was used as the art style benchmark for the graphic illustrations (playful and geometric).

-Although I had already finished the graphic illustrations for all menu items, only two of the four decks of cards were initially printed for playtesting as I felt I could still fully gauge effectiveness while preserving materials.
+Although I had already finished the graphic illustrations for all menu items, only two of the four decks of cards were initially printed for playtesting as I felt I could still fully gauge effectiveness while preserving materials in case changes were needed.

 I also created the menu that players would match the cards to.